artsyfriedchicken/EdgyArc-fr/README.md

 ![ ](screenshots/06.png)

 ## Changelog
+- v1.0.0-b3
+  - restyled horizontal navigation bar to make it look less crappy
+  - coloured tabs only show colour behind favicon, and not the whole row
+  - expand tab group icon now more visible
 - v1.0.0-b2
   - added translucency support on macos
   - changed hover opacities and transitions on navigator-toolbox